MicrosoftDocs/architecture-center/docs/example-scenario/ai/student-attrition-prediction-content.md

 This solution applies to many areas:

-- Adaptive learning in education: Adaptive learning is crucial for student success.
-After taking into account an individual student's progress, educational institutions can customize approaches and support educators in an effort to provide the best possible learning experience for the student.
+- Adaptive learning.
+In education, adaptive learning is crucial for student success.
+After taking into account an individual student's progress, educational institutions can customize approaches and support educators to provide the best possible learning experience for the student.
-- Employee attrition prediction in human resources: Employees are valuable assets of any organization.
+- Employee attrition prediction.
+Employees are valuable assets of any organization.
 It's important to know whether employees are dissatisfied, or whether there are other reasons employees might leave jobs.
 When employers have this information, they can take proactive measures to retain employees.
-- Customer churn prediction in retail: Churn prediction helps identify whether users are likely to stop using a website, service, or product.
+- Customer churn prediction.
+In retail, churn prediction helps identify whether users are likely to stop using a website, service, or product.
 Companies and large corporations suffer losses when they can't retain customers.
 The customer churn model helps these organizations identify ways to improve their offerings and prevent customers from leaving them.

 ## Considerations